kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/prototypeandresgistry/notes.md

 > ApplicationContext in Spring boot is example of registry

-> Our main aim was to create copy of subclass object and we can't access the parent fields,
+> Our main aim was to create copy of subclass object, and we can't access the parent fields,
 > so in that case we created copy constructor so its initialize all variable of that class. check code

 > But if we are creating object using constructor why do we need clone(),
-> because method of correct class gets called automatically.
+> Because method of correct class gets called automatically.
 Student can be any type, we don't have to check before copying else we have to check
-> if it is intelligent student then we will cal intelligent student constructor.
+> if it is intelligent student then we will call intelligent student constructor.

+## When to use
+- Creating Objects is Costly
+- Use the Prototype pattern when your system needs to support a variety of objects with slight variations.
+- Use the Prototype pattern when your system requires dynamic configuration and you want to create objects with configurations at runtime.